 Arizona is ground zero for dirty money because of bad choices made by our legislature and signed into law by our governor.
 I will work with both Republicans and Democrats to reverse the sorry state of affairs.
 I will advocate for and support legislation that requires full disclosure from any independent expenditure group.

 Polarization of Our Politics

-On a personal note, I pledge to invite every member of the House Republican Caucus to have a one on one meal with me during my first 90 days.
+I pledge to invite every member of the House Republican Caucus to a one on one meal during my first 90 days in office.
 Getting to know each other as people is a critical first start to find areas of common ground.

 Infrastructure and Trade

-Investing in our infrastructure -- including the I-11 corridor and modernizing our border crossings -- is a great example of an investment that the state can make right now and will quickly begin yielding real benefits in revenue.
+Investing in our infrastructure -- including building the proposed I-11 corridor between Mexico and Las Vegas -- is a great example of an investment that the state can make right now and will quickly begin yielding real benefits in revenue.
 We can do so if we stop raiding the highway user revenue fund (hurf) and instead spend our road funds on roads.

 Our location along the border with Mexico provides us with a natural advantage, yet we lag far behind other border states in cross-border trade.
 Arizona should do all it can to help ensure the successful development of a deep -water port in Puerto Peñasco, or Rocky Point, which would immediately create a much higher demand for goods and services from Arizona.
 Investing in our infrastructure can help Arizona gain ground in this critical area.